mschrader15/notes-public/Library/Software/SUMO Build Instructions.md

 # SUMO Build + Contribution Instructions
 ---
 ## Overview
-This document will walk through what I have found to be the best way to buildSUMO as well as contributing to the project.
+This document will walk through what I have found to be the best way to build SUMO as well as contributing to the project.
 In general, the workflow looks like:

 1. Fork [SUMO](https://github.com/eclipse/sumo)
 	1. Max has already forked to [BittleResearchGroup](https://github.com/UnivOfAlabama-BittleResearchGroup/sumo?organization=UnivOfAlabama-BittleResearchGroup&organization=UnivOfAlabama-BittleResearchGroup)